rurban/libu8ident/README.md

 list to check against, skipping all the undefined holes or non-identifier characters.
-A normal unicode-aware parser should do this already, but in 2021 99% of all parsers still do the wrong thing for unicode identifiers, even for this siple static check.
+A normal unicode-aware parser should do this already, but in 2021 99% of all parsers still do the wrong thing for unicode identifiers, even for this simple static check.
 Not yet talking about allowed scripts, mixed scripts or confusables.

 TODO